azoth-lang/azoth.language.reference/src/namespaces.md

 Namespaces do not have a declared visibility (no access modifier).
 Within a package all namespaces are visible to all code.
 It is the declarations within those namespaces that are restricted.
-For example, a using directive can be declared to use a namespace that contains no visible members.
+For example, an import directive can be declared to use a namespace that contains no visible members.
 Only namespaces with "`published`" declarations or published namespaces inside of them are published from a package.
-Thus a using directive referring to a namespace with no members published from a package would be invalid.
+Thus an import directive referring to a namespace with no members published from a package would be invalid.

 ## Name Resolution